Portrayed by: Zachary Levi

 Chuck Bartowski is aces.
 There’s no perfect way to describe a man with such fervency and adoration bursting from within him.
 There’s no perfect way to paint the therapeutic impact his ridiculous antics have had from laughing too hard to crying in the process.
 And there’s most certainly no right way to describe the admirable sincerity in which he’s graced our screens with.

 There’s immense, irrevocable bravery in openness and sincerity.
-It takes great courage to have empathy in cruel world.
+It takes great courage to have empathy in a cruel world.
 And Chuck Bartowski is one of the bravest men in TV history.
 You know those characters words will never do justice?
 The ones you need to force yourself not to go on and on about because you can’t stop?
-The ones that are just so special, if you loved them less, you might be able to talk about it more?
+The ones that are just so special, if you loved them less, you might be able to talk about it more.
 Chuck Bartowski is one of those characters.

 It is the way he always stood up for Morgan.
 It is the way he fought ceaselessly to protect his sister and brother-in-law.
 It is the way he saw softness in Casey.
 And it is the way he loved Sarah through everything.
 Chuck’s inability to give up on people often resorted me to tears.
 He loved so deeply and so sincerely that a woman with walls higher than the moon brought them down to find serenity with him.

-He saw people entirely as they were—as the very best versions of themselves even while their vulnerability was buried beyond the stoic facades shown to the rest of the world.
+Chuck Bartowski saw people entirely as they were—as the very best versions of themselves even while their vulnerability was buried beyond the stoic facades shown to the rest of the world.
 His sincerity gave people the platform to come undone as they needed to.
 His sincerity brought them home to a place where they could always laugh, break bread, and heal.
 Aces.
 He’s aces.